Homie Fund

 Structure and Operations

 The fund operates as a private investment vehicle, with decision-making authority shared equally among the three founding partners.
-This structure ensures that all major investment decisions reflect the collective wisdom and agreement of the management team.

 References